-Before you connect, a few things to be considered
+Before you connect, a few things you should consider

 You need to run PowerShell as an administrator

-For being an administrator just right-click on the icon of the PowerShell then select ‘Run as Administrator’.
-You should be pretty well known about this requirement because almost everything in PowerShell requires this advantage.
+For being an administrator just right-click on the icon of the PowerShell and select ‘Run as Administrator’.
+You should know about this requirement because almost everything in PowerShell requires this advantage.